kixe/FieldtypeSelectExtOption/README.md

 ```

 ## Developers Note<a id="devnote"></a>
-3d party Inputfieldtypes are supported too, if they are subclasses of **InputfieldSelect**
+3d party Inputfieldtypes are supported too, if they are subclasses of **InputfieldSelect**.
-and have a hookable render() method.
 Furthermore they should be added in settings of **InputfieldPage** module.
 No guarantees that these Inputfieldtypes will work as expected.
 Please test carefully.
 Working example: [InputfieldChosenSelect](http://modules.processwire.com/modules/inputfield-chosen-select/).